pathakrahul0/Android-Interview-Question/Kotlin/README.md

     name = null // ok
     ```

 -   **What is the open keyword in Kotlin used for?**<br/>
+    By default, the classes and functions are final in Kotlin.
+So, you can't inherit the class or override the functions.
+To do so, you need to use the open keyword before the class and function.
+For example:

 -   **Do we have a ternary operator in Kotlin just like java?**<br/>
+    No, we don't have a ternary operator in Kotlin but you can use the functionality of ternary operator by using if-else or Elvis operator.

 -   **How to convert a Kotlin source file to a Java source file?**<br/>
+    Steps to convert your Kotlin source file to Java source file:

+    1)<b>Open your Kotlin project in the IntelliJ IDEA / Android Studio.</b>
+    2)<b>Then navigate to Tools > Kotlin > Show Kotlin Bytecode.</b>
+    3)<b>Now click on the Decompile button to get your Java code from the bytecode.</b>

 -   **What is the use of @JvmStatic, @JvmOverloads, and @JvmFiled in Kotlin?**<br/>
+    1)@JvmStatic: This annotation is used to tell the compiler that the method is a static method and can be used in Java code.</b>
+    2)<b>@JvmOverloads: To use the default values passed as an argument in Kotlin code from the Java code, we need to use the @JvmOverloads annotation.</b>
+    3)<b>@JvmField: To access the fields of a Kotlin class from Java code without using any getters and setters, we need to use the @JvmField in the Kotlin code.</b>

 -   **Can we use primitive types such as int, double, float in Kotlin?**<br/>
 -   **What is String Interpolation in Kotlin?**<br/>
 -   **What is the equivalent of Java static methods in Kotlin?**<br/>